5 Empowering Things You Need to Know About Life Coaching

 If you’re thinking about transforming yourself and your life, then read on to find out what you need to know about life coaching.

-Life coaching is about making some changes.
+Life coaching is about making changes.
 These changes mean going inward and looking at everything that makes you tick.
 The first step you need to take is often the most courageous one and that’s the one acknowledging your life isn’t working for you.

 Most life coaching programs will ask you to take a serious look at your life.
 You’ll be asked to rate how certain life areas are working out for you.
 This could mean honestly rating the following: